Neural Grasp Distance Fields for Robot Manipulation: Experiments

 The baselines that predict discrete grasps use Contact-Graspnet~\cite{sundermeyer2021icra} as the grasp estimator.
 We use weights (provided by the authors) that are trained on millions of grasps and shapes. ``B1'' selects the grasp goal with the maximum score estimated by Contact-GraspNet and keeps it fixed during planning. ``B2'' selects the grasp goal with minimum distance to the initial joints and keeps it fixed during planning. ``B3'' allows varying grasps during planning using the minimum distance metric. ``B4'' uses the same adaptive cost from OMG~\cite{sundermeyer2021icra} to select grasp goals during planning.

-Our results show that while the oracle methods using known object poses and known grasps perform well, methods that don't assume known object pose and use predicted grasps have much lower Execution Success.
+Our results show that while oracle methods perform well, methods that don't assume known object pose and use predicted grasps have much lower Execution Success.
 Of the predicted grasp methods, \ngdf performs best.
 Surprisingly, the B3 and B4 variable goal variants do not outperform fixed goal variants B1 and B2.
-Failure cases for all methods are largely due to collisions between the gripper fingers and the object, which are a relatively small obstacle cost and may be difficult for the planner to balance with the other costs.
-Qualitative results for \ngdf are shown in \fig{fig:qual}.
+Failure cases for all methods are largely due to collisions between the gripper fingers and the object, which are a relatively small obstacle cost and may be difficult for the planner to balance with the other costs. \appref{\appfig{fig:sim_traj}~\arxivref{in~\cite{weng2022neural}} contains qualitative \ngdf results,} and \app{appsect:ablations} contains additional ablation experiments.